National AccessAbility Week 2026

 May 31 to June 6, 2026

-Explore free resources, join the conversation, and help create a more accessible Canada.
+Explore free resources, join the conversation, and take action to help create a more accessible Canada.

 Get started

-Download the National AccessAbility Week resources below, share the toolkit, and take a step towards making your space more accessible.
+Download the National AccessAbility Week resources below, share the toolkit, and make one practical improvement to increase accessibility in your space.

-Featured resources will be added throughout the week, bookmark this page, and check back often.
+New resources will be added throughout the week, so bookmark this page and check back often.

 Ways to participate